 Bhutan – A Country I visited just once and fell in love with.

-The visit was whirl-windy but made me feel as if I was at the centre of a never known bliss.
-Nestled in Eastern Himalayas, the grandeur of this landlocked country is addictive.
+The visit was a whirlwind but made me feel as if I was at the centre of a never known bliss.
+Nestled in the Eastern Himalayas, the grandeur of this landlocked country is addictive.

 While Thimpu is the capital city of Bhutan, Paro is a city where most of the action is.

-It indeed makes you feel as if you were in the abode of Gods.
+It indeed makes you feel as if you were in the abode of the gods.
 It is surprising that in modern times, the Kingdom of Bhutan has been able to preserve its culture and traditional lifestyle.

-The small and predominantly Buddhist nation tucked between China and India, is lanced by deep ravines and coated with thick woods.
+The small and predominantly Buddhist nation tucked between China and India is laced by deep ravines and coated with thick woods.

 Bhutan is no ordinary place.
 It is the last great Himalayan kingdom, shrouded in mystery and magic, where a traditional Buddhist culture carefully embraces global developments.